vandium-io/vandium-node/docs/validation/types/strings.md

 }
 ```

+## Automatic trimming

-Note: Strings are automatically trimmed.
+Strings are automatically trimmed.
 To disable this functionality, add an option when creating the type:

 ```js
 {